Blue vs Purple Shampoo

 Blue and purple shampoos are helpful in the removal of brassy tones from the hair and also further retaining the vibrancy of the hair color over time and keeping it from fading.

-Blue Vs Purple Shampoo
+Blue Shampoo Vs Purple Shampoo

 Why Should I Use A Blue/Purple Shampoo